jywang919/CheckOutProduct/README.md

 The products are Apple and Orange

-Apples cost 60p, oranges cost 20p
+Apples cost 60p, Oranges cost 20p

 Shop may provide offers as follows:

-buy one, get one for free on Apple
+ - Buy one, get one for free on Apple

-3 for the price of 2 on Oranges
+ - 3 for the price of 2 on Oranges

 It can be run in interactive mode or as batch mode